in4k/in4k.github.io/wiki/graphics.markdown

 # 4K Procedural Graphics

-A Recent trend of compos is the 4kb procedural graphics executable compo.
-Where the executable creates a single still image procedurally.
+A relatively recent trend of democompos has been the 4kb procedural graphics executable compo.
+Where the executable under 4 kilobytes creates a single _still_ image procedurally.

 If you can find a list of those entries on pouet: